asiminah/asiminah.github.io/submenu/techwritingmath.md

 (All grades and assignments will be posted on HuskyCT.)

 **Grading:** The course grade will be composed of five assignments worth 20% each.
 Each assignment will be graded out of 20 points, where the first draft is worth 5 points and the final draft is worth 15 points.
-For each assignment, the first draft is worth 5% of your overall grade and the final draft is worth 15% of your overall grade.
+For each assignment, you will have the opportunity to make up the points lost in the first draft in the final draft.
 The rubric is posted on HuskyCT.

 **Final exam:** There is no final exam for this course.